Ghostwire Tokyo has a whopping 23 different types of enemies and visitors, each with its own uniqueness, design, and behavior.

 This being a boss is naturally a hard-to-kill visitor, but being in control of the comical duo of Akito and KK you should not be concerned at all.
 Just spam him with your attacks, and once his health is damaged enough, do Kats Cradle with your fingers and absorb Sojussuki’s core.
 You encounter Sojusuki during chapter 2.

 Hanngon, the final boss, is the jack of all trades.
 He can use fire attacks, wind attacks, and water attacks and has surprisingly high athletic skills despite the size of his body.
-So it is safe to say that the sooner you dispatch him, the better.
 You will encounter Hanngon during the final chapter 6.

 Missable Visitors in Ghostwire Tokyo